Fool the MachineTrick neural network classifiers

-This technique is known as backpropagation in the lingo.
-Now, in order to obtain a picture that is still like the original, but will classify as something entirely different, what one could try to do is add some noise, but not too much, so the picture doesn’t change, and not just anywhere, but exactly in the right places, so that the classifier reads a different pattern.
-Some clever folks from Google found out that the best way to do this is by using the gradient of the cost function:
+This technique is known as backpropagation.
+Now, in order to obtain a picture that is still like the original, but will classify as something entirely different, what one could do is add some noise; but not too much noise, so the picture doesn’t change, and not just anywhere, but exactly in the right places, so that the classifier reads a different pattern.
+Some clever folks from Google found out that the best way to do this is by using the gradient of the cost function.

 This is called the fast gradient sign method.
-This gradient can be computed using backpropagation again, but in reverse.
-Since the model is already trained, and we can’t modify it, let us modify the picture little by little and see if it gets us any closer to the target.
-I will again borrow from @ageitgey since the analogy is much clearer this way:
+This gradient can be computed using backpropagation but in reverse.
+Since the model is already trained, and we can’t modify it, let’s modify the picture little by little and see if it gets us any closer to the target.
+I will again borrow from @ageitgey since the analogy is much clearer this way.